joalla/discogs_client/docs/source/fetching_data_repl.md

 # Fetching data using the REPL

 Note that the examples in this chapter are shown using a Python REPL and require an existing [Client object](quickstart.md) already.
-Using the Python REPL can be an easy way to test and review data and information available using the Discogs API.
+Using the Python REPL can be an easy way to test and review the information and data available using the Discogs API.

 ## Artist